iotdomain/iotdomain-standard/myzone-convention.md

 The publisher has an initial public/private key pair which can be self generated or installed.
 This public key is included when the publisher publishes its own node but it is considered unverified as it has no valid certificate.
 The ZCAS needs to be told that the publisher with public key X is indeed the publisher with the ID it claims to have.
 This is the process of joining the zone.

 The method used to join the zone can vary based on the situation.
 A secure method is to download the public key of the publisher with its publisher ID on a USB stick and use the USB stick to upload it to the ZCAS.
-The ZCAS now trusts the public key to belong to the publisherId and issues a new set of keys with a valid certificate (see below).
+The ZCAS now trusts the public key to belong to the publisher and issues a new set of keys with a valid certificate (see below).
 Note that physical security of the ZCAS is always required.

 Another method to join a publisher to the security zone is to have the ZCAS present a web page where a (human) administrator can log in and upload the publisher's public key with its publisher ID.
 This moves the trust to that of the administrator login.
 Two factor authentication should be used.

 **Key and Certificate Renewal**

 A publisher can not request a new certificate.
 Instead, it is issued new keys and certificate by the ZCAS automatically when its certificate has less than half its life left.
-This is triggered when a publisher publishes its own node information on address '{zoneid}/{publisherid}/\$publisher' using a valid signature.
+This is triggered when a publisher publishes its own node information on address '{zone}/{publisher}/\$publisher' using a valid signature.

-A publisher is issued its certificate on address: {zoneid}/\{publisherId}/\$zcas.
+A publisher is issued its certificate on address: {zone}/\{publisher}/\$zcas.
 This contains an encrypted payload with the public key, private key and certificate.
 The payload is encrypted with the last known valid public key of this publisher.
 Only the publisher for whom it is intended can decypher it.
 The keys and certificate are valid for a restricted period of time.
 The default is 30 days.

 Once a publisher uses the newly issued key and certificate, ZCAS removes the old key from its records.
 This key can no longer be used to obtain a new key and certificate even if they were still valid.
 It is therefore important that the publisher persists the new key and certificate before publishing using the new keys.

-This means that publishers subscribe to address '{zoneid}/{publisherId}/\$zcas' while ZCAS subscribes to the publisher discovery address '{zoneId}/{publisherId}/\$publisher'.
-It can also use a wildcard for publisherid.
+This means that publishers subscribe to address '{zone}/{publisher}/\$zcas' while ZCAS subscribes to the publisher discovery address '{zone}/{publisher}/\$publisher'.
+It can also use a wildcard for publisher.

 **Verifying Signatures**